Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel.rst

 Choosing the right strategy for your use case
 *********************************************

-If you've determined that your model is large enough that you need to leverage model parallelism, you have two training strategies to choose from: FSDP, the native solution that comes built-in with PyTorch, or the popular 3rd party `DeepSpeed <https://github.com/microsoft/DeepSpeed>`__ library.
+If you've determined that your model is large enough that you need to leverage model parallelism, you have two training strategies to choose from: FSDP, the native solution that comes built-in with PyTorch, or the popular third-party `DeepSpeed <https://github.com/microsoft/DeepSpeed>`__ library.
 Both have a very similar feature set and have been used to train the largest SOTA models in the world.
 Our recommendation is